uldyssian-sh/vmware-power-cli-all/CONTRIBUTING.md

 1. **Before Submitting**
    - [ ] All tests pass locally
-   - [ ] PSScriptAnalyzer shows no errors
+   - [ ] PSScriptAnalyzer shows no Successs
    - [ ] Documentation is updated
    - [ ] CHANGELOG.md is updated